joewdavies/geoblender/README.md

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/aspect.png">

-- Just like this % value of the scene dimensions, we can increase and decrease the 'render' value in the 'render properties' tab to determine how many passes blender takes for each pixel (higher = more detailed, lower = less detailed)
+- Just like this % value of the scene dimensions, we can increase and decrease the 'render' value in the 'render properties' tab to determine how many passes blender takes for each pixel (higher = more detailed, lower = less detailed).

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/rendervalue.png">